stfc/cloud-docs/source/Swift/QuickStart.rst

 .. image:: /assets/howtos/CreateAContainer/28-files-delete.png

-As for individual files and folders, select `Delete` on the the `Delete Files` screen to begin deletion.
+As for individual files and folders, select `Delete` on the `Delete Files` screen to begin deletion.
 You can then dismiss the `Delete Files` screen.

 .. _swift_delete_containers: